haileytapia/portfolio/microsoft/azure ai search/create-search-service.md

 ## Scale your service

-After deploying your search service, you can [scale it to meet your needs](https://learn.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).
+After deploying your search service, you can [scale it to your workload](https://learn.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).
 Azure AI Search offers two scaling dimensions: *replicas* and *partitions*.
 Replicas allow your service to handle a higher load of search queries, while partitions allow your service to store and search through more documents.

 Scaling is available only on billable tiers.
 On the Free tier, you can't scale your service or configure replicas and partitions.